tomhornyak/SortDesktopIcons/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the license.txt file for details
+This project is licensed under the MIT License - see the license.txt file for details